basbossink/presentations/functional-programming/notes.markdown

 >In computer science, a closure is a first-class function with free
 >variables that are bound in the lexical environment.
 Such a function is
 >said to be "closed over" its free variables.

+### Sequence Expressions (List Comprehensions)
+- Think PowerShell ranges on steriods
+- Also available in Python and Erlang
+- F# generalizes list comprehensions to Sequence Expressions with syntactic sugar for seq, list and array